Affordable Housing Co-op Preservation Associate (Bilingual)

 The Urban Homesteading Assistance Board (UHAB) is seeking a Co-op Preservation Project Associate.
 All applicants must be English/Spanish bilingual.
-The main function of this role is to provide hands-on technical assistance to a small group of affordable housing co-op residents.
+The main function of this role is to work with a small group of affordable housing co-op residents to protect and strengthen their housing.
+The ideal candidate will be passionate about housing justice, and eager to learn about the affordable cooperative housing model and other related policy issues.

 UHAB empowers low- to moderate-income residents to take control of their housing and enhance communities by creating strong tenant associations and lasting affordable co-ops.
 Since 1973, UHAB has helped form hundreds of tenant associations and assisted in the transformation of some 1,600 troubled rental buildings into 1,350 affordable co-ops, providing homeownership opportunities for residents of more than 30,000 apartments.
 With democratic community control at the core of our mission, we work to sustain this thriving affordable housing community for this generation and those to come.